DarianWells/osticket-prereqs/README.md

 9. Windows will install/enable IIS.
 Once that finishes, select close.
 You can also close out the control panel window.

 10. Open up a new tab in any web browser.
 In the address bar, type in "127.0.0.1".
 It should display a Windows Information Services webpage.
+This confirms that IIS was successfully installed.
 If that page doesn't display, try uninstalling and then reinstalling IIS.
 You can do this by going back to the control panel > programs > Turn windows features on or off > Internet Information Services.
 Uncheck this box and select ok.
 Then re-check the box and select ok.
 Try connecting to the webpage again.

-11.
+11. Download and install PHP Manager for IIS (PHPManagerForIIS_V1.5.0.msi)

+12.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>